Nafe96/Calista-chatbot/README.md

 Calista - The Calisnova Chatbot

-Calista is an AI-powered chatbot designed for Calisnova, a startup dedicated to equipping students Calista is an AI-powered chatbot designed for Calisnova, a startup dedicated to equipping students with  their queries.
+Calista is an AI-powered chatbot designed for Calisnova, a startup dedicated to equipping students  with essential life skills beyond traditional education.
+Calista helps users learn about Calisnova's services, programs, and events, while also assisting students with their queries.

-🌟 Features
+ Features

 ✅ Provides Information About Calisnova – Learn about our services, workshops, and programs.